(Mitral Valve Stenosis)

 Often the valve can be stretched open using a procedure called balloon valvotomy.
 In this procedure, a catheter with a balloon on the tip is threaded through a vein and eventually into the heart (see Cardiac catheterization).
 Once across the valve, the balloon is inflated, separating the valve cusps.
 Alternatively, heart surgery may be done to separate the fused cusps.
 If the valve is too badly damaged, it may be surgically replaced with an artificial valve.

-If the valve has been replaced, people are given antibiotics before a surgical, dental, or medical procedure (see Table: Which Procedures Require Preventive Antibiotics*?) to reduce the small risk of developing a heart valve infection (infective endocarditis).
+If the valve has been replaced, people are given antibiotics before a surgical, dental, or medical procedure (see Table: Examples of Procedures That Require Preventive Antibiotics in the United States*) to reduce the small risk of developing a heart valve infection (infective endocarditis).

 Generic NameSelect Brand Names